Tax-Calculator Records#

 _read_ratios(ratios)[source]#

-Read Records adjustment ratios from file or use specified transposed/no-index DataFrame as ratios or create empty DataFrame if None
+Read Records PUF-related adjustment ratios using specified transposed/no-index DataFrame as ratios or create empty DataFrame if ratios is None.

 static cps_constructor(data=None, gfactors=<taxcalc.growfactors.GrowFactors object>, exact_calculations=False)[source]#